-I’m speaking honestly when I say that November and December are my most dreaded months of the year.
+I’m being honest when I say that November and December are my most dreaded months of the year.

 The pressure is always on to do more during these two months.
 After spending two out of the last four years in the hospital at this time of year, I’m very aware that I should be doing less!
 I rest and pace as much as possible to end the year on a semi-decent note with my health.